Ha0Tang/SelectionGAN/README.md

 Tips for Torch installation, please refer to [here](http://torch.ch/docs/getting-started.html).
 If you run into the installation failure when running `./install.sh`, please refer to [solution](https://github.com/torch/torch7/issues/1086).

-## Others
-We also provide image IDs used in our paper [here](https://github.com/Ha0Tang/SelectionGAN/blob/master/scripts/Image_ids.txt) for further qualitative comparsion.

 ## Citation
 If you use this code for your research, please cite our papers.